 Back from the Dead: They never fully explain why he's alive in Blood Omen 2: chronologically his death during the events of Blood Omen still happens, as Defiance takes the time to demonstrate.
 Defiance was supposed to explain it, with some cut content indicating Kain (present version) would have revived him, but it was left out.

-"Strange, isn’t it Kain?
+"Strange, isnï¿½t it Kain?
 That one cannot quite accept that which sustains him: you in your death and me in mine.
 But death cannot reign in a world without life... and soon you will find the quest ahead of you is yours and yours alone."

 Voiced by Tony Jay (Blood Omen)/ Alistair Duncan (Defiance)

 The Archmage: Mortanius was considered by most to be the most powerful magic wielder in Nosgoth at the time of the corruption of the Pillars.
+He's powerful enough that he could easily kill another member of the Circle on his own.

 The Atoner: Mortanius, having unwillingly murdered Ariel, spends most of the first game trying to repair the damage this has caused.
 It's also revealed that he's atoning for an even bigger misdeed- helping Moebius overthrow the vampires and removing the Pillars from vampire ownership- by his resurrection of Kain as the Scion of Balance